Systematic Assessment of Fuzzers using Mutation Analysis: Technical Background

 \subsubsection{Computational Requirements}

 Cost is a major concern with \mua, as each mutant needs independent evaluation.
-Furthermore, for fuzzing, we need to evaluate each input produced independently on each mutant.
-We cannot tell if a mutant will be killed by an input without executing the mutant on an input.
-Indeed, we cannot even assume that the fuzzer will produce the same input on both the original and the mutant because the fuzzer may detect the mutation in the program, and take steps to induce failure on a perceived fault.
-That is, there is an effective quadratic increase in the number of program executions with program size.
+Furthermore, for fuzzing, we need to evaluate each produced input independently on each mutant.
+We cannot tell if a mutant will be killed by an input without executing the mutant on that input.
+Indeed, we cannot even assume that the fuzzer will produce the same input on both the original and the mutant because the fuzzer may detect the mutation in the program and take steps to induce failure on a perceived fault.
+That is, the number of program executions effectively increases quadratically with program size.

 There are several traditional optimizations to make mutation analysis less costly.
 However, these techniques assume static test suites, which makes them inapplicable to fuzzers.
 For example, the most effective optimization is to find the statements in the program that are covered by the specific tests in the test suite, then only run tests against mutants they cover (or that lead to a state infection~\cite{just2014efficient}).
-This technique is inapplicable to fuzzers because fuzzers are non-deterministic, and the possibility of introspection on the source code for input generation resulting in different inputs for original and the mutant (violating the clean program assumption ~\cite{chekam2017empirical}).
+This technique is inapplicable to fuzzers because fuzzers are non-deterministic, and the possibility of introspection on the source code for input generation might result in different inputs for the original and the mutant (violating the clean program assumption ~\cite{chekam2017empirical}).
 The same problem affects usage of \emph{weak mutations}~\cite{howden1982weak}, split stream execution~\cite{tokumoto2016muvm, gopinath2016topsy}, equivalence modulo states~\cite{wang2017faster}, and function memoization~\cite{ghanbari2021toward}.
 Thus, these traditional optimization techniques do not work well for fuzzers.
-We describe in \Cref{sec:approach} how we still achieve a significant reduction by using \supermutants~\cite{gopinath2018if}.
+We describe in \Cref{sec:approach} how we still achieve a significant reduction of computation time by using \supermutants~\cite{gopinath2018if}.